essence-groove/boundary-aware-rai/README.md

 A boundary-aware AI infrastructure embedding formal verification 📐 and Responsible AI ⚖️ directly into the development lifecycle.

-*Disclaimer: The author of this repository is a computer science researcher.
-This repository serves as an experimental, boundary-aware framework designed to enforce strict technical and ethical constraints on machine learning systems as part of an MSc thesis.*
+*Disclaimer: The author of this repository is an independent computer science researcher currently seeking certification in Machine Learning Engineering.
+This repository serves as an experimental, boundary-aware framework designed to enforce strict technical and ethical constraints on machine learning systems.*

 ---